Jose-designer-23/flask-email-server/README.md

 From there, you can interact with the email sending features.

 ## Features:
-I think this is a very clear and straightforward explanation of the features from a user perspective!
-It sequentially describes the steps someone using your mail server should follow.

-**I think this description is an excellent one to include in your README.md in the "Features" section.** We could perhaps refine the wording a bit to better fit the tone of the rest of the document, but the essential information and usage flow are very well explained.

-Here's a slight modification I propose to make it flow even better with the rest of the README.md:

-## Features:

 This Flask email server enables users to send emails through a straightforward web interface.
 The main page presents the following options: